-Wave Apps offers several products ranging from accounting platforms to invoicing.
+Wave Accounting offers several products ranging from accounting platforms to invoicing.
 Some of the other offerings include lending, payments, payroll, and receipts.

 When you think about it, just about all of these can be implemented into an ecommerce system.
 For example, you can send out digital receipts, manage payments and get your payroll under control.